datakind/edvise-ui/README.md

 ## Development environments

-1. Local development with calls to external calls mocked out.
+1. Local development with calls to external systems are mocked out.
 See the mocked out values in `Http/Controllers/ApiController.php`.
 2. Dev environment with fake data to test integration with the API + GCP databases
 3. Staging environment with real data (potentially sampled if your datasets are large) to test real data flowing through the full end to end setup of a real system that mimics prod.
 4. Prod environment with real data on real systems.